Indian religions: Early Vedic period – early Vedic compositions (c. 1750–1200 BCE)

 The term rta is inherited from the Proto-Indo-Iranian religion, the religion of the Indo-Iranian peoples prior to the earliest Vedic (Indo-Aryan) and Zoroastrian (Iranian) scriptures.
 "Asha" is the Avestan language term (corresponding to Vedic language ṛta) for a concept of cardinal importance to Zoroastrian theology and doctrine.
-The term "dharma" was already used in Brahmanical thought, where it was conceived as an aspect of Rta.
+The term "Dharma" was already used in Brahmanical thought, where it was conceived as an aspect of Rta.

 Major philosophers of this era were Rishis Narayana, Kanva, Rishaba, Vamadeva, and Angiras.

 Middle Vedic period (c.
 1200–850 BCE)

-During the Middle Vedic period Rgveda X, the mantras of the Yajurveda and the older Brahmana texts were composed.
+During the Middle Vedic period, the mantras of the Yajurveda and the older Brahmana texts were composed.
 The Brahmans became powerful intermediairies.

-Historical roots of Jainism in India is traced back to 9th-century BC with the rise of Parshvanatha and his non-violent philosophy.
+Historical roots of Jainism in India is traced back to 9th-century BCE with the rise of Parshvanatha and his non-violent philosophy.

 Late Vedic period (from 850 BCE)

 The Vedic religion evolved into Hinduism and Vedanta, a religious path considering itself the 'essence' of the Vedas, interpreting the Vedic pantheon as a unitary view of the universe with 'God' (Brahman) seen as immanent and transcendent in the forms of Ishvara and Brahman.
-This post-Vedic systems of thought, along with the Upanishads and later texts like epics (namely Gita of Mahabharat), is a major component of modern Hinduism.
+This post-Vedic systems of thought, along with the Upanishads and later texts like the epics (the Ramayana and the Mahabharata), is a major component of modern Hinduism.
 The ritualistic traditions of Vedic religion are preserved in the conservative Śrauta tradition.

-Sanskritization
+Sanskritisation

-Since Vedic times, "people from many strata of society throughout the subcontinent tended to adapt their religious and social life to Brahmanic norms", a process sometimes called Sanskritization.
+Since Vedic times, "people from many strata of society throughout the subcontinent tended to adapt their religious and social life to Brahmanic norms", a process sometimes called Sanskritisation.
 It is reflected in the tendency to identify local deities with the gods of the Sanskrit texts.